 All three of these oral flea medications were identical in look, smell, and packaging.
 The only differences between them were brand name and price, and for that reason, we recommend Sentry Capguard at $15 for 6 tablets.
 PetArmor FastCaps came in a close second at $16 and Capstar was the most expensive at $27.

 The Banfield Pet Hospital State of Pet Health 2016 Report says that fleas are almost twice as prevalent in cats than they are in dogs, making flea education an important topic for cat owners.
 Even if your cat stays indoors, they should still be treated for fleas.
 The report states, “Indoor-only pets are also at risk for fleas and ticks since these parasites can unknowingly be on people, other animals, or materials that enter the pet’s environment.”

 In the United States, Washington, Oregon, Florida, Louisiana, and Alabama are the top five states for flea problems.
 Fleas are most common in the South and on the West Coast because they thrive in hot, wet environments.

-“Some of the current OTC medications are simply medications that were previously available only by prescription, but have since proven safe enough to be available over the counter.
+We only looked at over-the-counter products for this review, but there are more options available through your vet.
+Dr. Ari Zabell at Banfield Pet Hospital shed some light on why some products require a prescription.
+“Some of the current OTC medications are simply medications that were previously available only by prescription but have since proven safe enough to be available over the counter.
 Prescription medications often use newer ingredients to which fleas haven’t yet developed resistance.”